philsinatra/IDM231/instructor_materials/08-async.md

 footer: IDM 231: Scripting for IDM I
 slidenumbers: true
 autoscale: true
-theme: Dark Mode
+theme: Work, 1

-# IDM 231

-## Asynchronicity in Programming
+> Asynchronicity in Programming

 ^ Computers are asynchronous by design.
 Asynchronous means that things can happen independently of the main program flow.